11 Festive ESL Christmas Lessons for Adults

-The time of the year when we all come together as friends and families, enjoying each other’s company, watching holiday movies and taking time out from our busy lives to relax a little.
-While children scramble to open presents, we adults get to appreciate making memories with our loved ones.
+Christmas is the time of the year when we all come together as friends and families, enjoy each other’s company, watch holiday movies and take time out from our busy lives to relax a little.

-For ESL teachers, Christmas is the perfect time to gift your adult students with fun and exciting lessons that they wouldn’t experience any other time of the year.
-That way, they get to learn a little more about the culture of English-speaking countries while improving their language skills.
+For ESL teachers, Christmas is the perfect time to gift your adult students with fun and exciting lessons they wouldn’t experience any other time of the year.
+They’ll get to learn more about the culture of English-speaking countries while improving their language skills.

-Here are five of my favorite Christmas activities, guaranteed to knock the socks off your adult learners.
+Here are my favorite Christmas activities, guaranteed to knock the socks off your adult learners.

 1. Recite the Poem, “A Visit from St. Nicholas”

-More popularly known by its introduction, “‘Twas the Night Before Christmas,” this poem tells a delightful story about Christmas Eve and the excitement leading up to Christmas.
+More popularly known by its introduction, “‘Twas the Night Before Christmas,” this iconic English poem tells a delightful story about Christmas Eve and the excitement leading up to Christmas.

-Your students can learn about St. Nicholas, the famous reindeer and the concept of filling stockings with gifts and toys—all of which can be foreign to them depending on which country they are from.
+Your students can learn about St. Nicholas, the famous reindeer and the concept of filling stockings with gifts and toys!

 Before class, print the poem and prepare a list of discussion questions to cover at the end of the reading.
-Start the lesson by introducing some of the key vocabulary words and their definitions to your students.
-Suggested vocabulary include:
+Start the lesson by introducing some of the key Christmas vocabulary words and their definitions to your students, including chimney, lawn, clatter, shutters and sleigh.

 Some of my favorite discussion questions are: